 Our group focuses on developing the computational and statistical tools required for understanding human genetic variation, with a particular focus on complex human disease.
 We are currently working on the following areas:

-(2) New statistical approaches for the analysis of next-generation sequencing data.
-Ongoing projects include high depth sequencing on ~4000 breast cancer case-control subjects from multiple populations.
-The goals include fine mapping causal loci responsible for breast cancer risk and developing optimal design for next-generation sequencing studies.
+(4) New statistical approaches for the analysis of rare variants from next-generation sequencing data and exome SNP array.
+Ongoing projects include high depth sequencing on ~4000 breast cancer case-control subjects from multiple populations, ~6000 T2D case-control samples and >8000 CHD case-control samples with exome SNP data.
+The goals include fine mapping causal loci responsible for the disease and developing optimal design for next-generation sequencing studies.

 We are currently part of several large genetic studies, including the 1000 Genomes Project (www.1000genomes.org), genome-wide association studies for type-2 diabetes and related phenotypes and biomarkers, childhood asthma, atopic dermatitis, colorectal cancer, melanoma, global gene expression and methylation.

 I am still maintaining my research website at CSG at the University of Michigan.

 PhD, Biostatistics with Dr. Gonçalo Abecasis at the University of Michigan, Ann Arbor, 2009